darwinp/lean-experiments/README.md

 People also said that it was hard to find examples of good experiments.

-Therefore I've created this Github repo as an easy place for the lean startup community to share examples of lean experiements.
-I hope that by sharing experiences we can make it easier for people to run experiements.
+Therefore I've created this Github repo as an easy place for the lean startup community to share examples of lean experiments.
+I hope that by sharing experiences we can make it easier for people to run experiments.

 How to contribute
 ==============